CarterPape/CarterPape.github.io/resume.md

 layout: "browsing/page"
 permalink: "/resume/"
 title: résumé
-last_updated: "Nov.
-17, 2019"
+last_updated: "May 17, 2019"
 ---
 ## profile

-I am a reporter with work experience in newspaper journalism, student journalism, and software development.
+I am a reporter with work experience in newspaper journalism and software development.
 I have lived in North Carolina, Colorado, and now Utah.

-I have extensive experience in web development and software engineering, priming me for working in the digital media environment.
-I also have experience in data analysis and data mining, complemented by my undergraduate studies in mathematics and computer science, and have reported data journalism.
+I have done extensive web development and software engineering, priming me for working in the digital media environment.
+I have practiced data analysis and data mining in both academic and journalistic pursuits, all complemented by my undergraduate studies in mathematics and computer science.

-## education

-### North Carolina State University
-#### August 2014 – May 2018
-* Earned a Bachelors of Science degree in Mathematics
-* Received an [S-STEM Scholarship] for excellence in math

 ## work experience

 [My LinkedIn profile] provides a comprehensive list of my work experiences.
+Below is a selection of those jobs:

 ### Reporter at _[The Times-Independent]_
 #### January 2019 - now